 On December 14, 2020, the Sponsor agreed to loan the Company up to \$300,000 pursuant to a promissory note (the "Note").
 The Note is non-interest bearing, unsecured and due on the earlier of March 31, 2021 or the closing of the Proposed Public Offering.
 The Company intends to repay the Note from the proceeds of the Proposed Public Offering not being placed in the Trust Account.
-As of December 14, 2020, the Company has not borrowed any amount under the Note.
+As of December 31, 2020, the Company had borrowed \$17,750 under the Note.
+As of February 26, 2020, the Company had borrowed \$169,960 under the Note.

 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor, members of the Company's founding team or any of their affiliates may, but are not obligated to, loan the Company funds as may be required ("Working Capital Loans").
 If the Company completes a Business Combination, the Company would repay the Working Capital Loans out of the proceeds of the Trust Account released to the Company.
 Otherwise, the Working Capital Loans would be repaid only out of funds held outside the Trust Account.
 In the event that a Business Combination does not close, the Company may use a portion of proceeds held outside the Trust Account to repay the Working Capital Loans but no proceeds held in the Trust Account would be used to repay the Working Capital Loans.
-The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$2.0 million of such Working Capital Loans may be convertible into warrants of the post Business Combination entity at a price of \$1.50 per warrant.
-The warrants would be identical to the Private Placement Warrants.
+The Working Capital Loans would either be repaid upon consummation of a Business Combination, without interest, or, at the lender's discretion, up to \$2.0 million of such Working Capital Loans may be convertible into shares of the post Business Combination entity at a price of \$10.00 per share.
+The shares would be identical to the Private Placement Shares.
 Except for the foregoing, the terms of such Working Capital Loans, if any, have not been determined and no written agreements exist with respect to such loans.
 To date, the Company had no borrowings under the Working Capital Loans.